Europe's airports expect significant cost from new U.S. security measures

 "It's difficult to estimate, at this point, how much the new measures will cost, but it is likely to be significant," a spokesman for ACI Europe told Reuters.

-"Unless national governments assist with funding them, then the cost will ultimately fall on airports, airlines and air travelers," he said, adding there was no time to lose to implement the measures.
+"Unless national governments assist with funding them, then the cost will ultimately fall on airports, airlines and air travellers," he said, adding there was no time to lose to implement the measures.

 Airlines and airports across Europe said it was too early to give details of any operational impact or costs.
 Airlines such as Lufthansa and Norwegian Air Shuttle said they would work with authorities to implement the measures.